IntelLabs/RiverTrail/extension/README.txt

 Creating the XPI file
 ---------------------

-To create an XPI file, which can be directly installed as an extension in Firefox, add the contents of the xpi-content directory to a new zip archive.
+To create an XPI file, which can be directly installed as an extension in Firefox, add the contents of the xpi-contents directory to a new zip archive.
 Next, change the extension of the newly created file from zip to xpi.

+On MacOS, you can accomplish this automatically by running the following command from the extension subdirectory:

+make -f Makefile.MacOS xpi

+The resulting .xpi file can be directly installed in Firefox.
 Further details on extension packaging can be found at

 https://developer.mozilla.org/en/extension_packaging